Municipal Waste Water Treatment Plant At Quaid E Azam Mausoleum Periphery Turns Partially Functional - UrduPoint

 Federal Secretary for National Heritage and Culture Division, Nausheen Javaid Amjad, the chief guest on the occasion said Jinnah Urban Forest is continuity of Prime Minister Imran Khan's " billion Tree Project" and also in accordance to his vision of Clean and Green Pakistan Movement.

-Highlighting particular relevance of plantation in Karachi coupled with urban forest projects, she reminded the heat wave experienced by the citizens of the metropolis a few years ago, leading to several avoidable deaths.
+Highlighting particular relevance of plantation in Karachi coupled with urban forest projects, she reminded that the heat wave experienced by the citizens of the metropolis a few years ago, led to several avoidable deaths.

-Trees and plants are not only oxygen producers but also efficient source to brave the global warming challenge, said Ms. Amjad urging citizens to contribute towards the cause.
+Trees and plants were not only oxygen producers but also efficient source to counter the global warming challenge, said Ms. Amjad urging citizens to contribute towards the cause.

-She particularly appreciated Shaukat Omari, Fahim Iqbal Siddiqui, Ammara Javed, Komal Pervez, Asad.A.Khan, Dr. Sarosh Hashmat Lodhi and Muhammad Arif for their commitment to the cause.
+She particularly appreciated Shaukat Omari, Fahim Iqbal Siddiqui, Ammara Javed, Komal Pervez, Asad.A.Khan, Dr. Sarosh Hashmat Lodhi and Muhammad Arif for their support to the cause.

-The chief guest of the ceremony emphasized that the water treatment plant and Jinnah Urban Forest project in the east peripheral area of Mazar e Quaid must be owned by the citizens as a mark of respect and gratitude to the father of nation, Quaid e Azam Mohammad Ali Jinnah.
+The chief guest emphasized that the water treatment plant and Jinnah Urban Forest project in the east peripheral area of Mazar e Quaid must be owned by the citizens as a mark of respect and gratitude to the father of nation, Quaid e Azam Mohammad Ali Jinnah.

-Earlier the 91st QMMB meeting was held during which series of decisions were taken with regard to father of nations's mausoleum complex.
+Earlier, the 91st QMMB meeting was held during which series of decisions were taken with regard to maintenance of father of nations's mausoleum complex.